marinamarshall/meditation-website/README.md

 * Calming background colours, such as blue, green and lavender are most suitable for the website
 * There is a background image behind the Home Page paragraphs of information.
 This is to distinguish it as a section of its own to the user and provide the visual balance again going back to the 1/3 rule that is being applied accross the website.
 * Font colours are either light on a dark background or dark on a light background.
 This improves user experience and readability.
 The colours/background do not interfere with the information being presented.
+* Typography
+    * The fonts Noto Sans and Roboto are the main fonts used for the website with Sans Serif as the fallback font in case the font import fails to load.
+The fonts chosen are easy to read and look good.

 ## Technologies used
 * Google Fonts